Marian-Hristov/song-tracker/README.md

 - A song can only be 9999.9 seconds long
 - A recording can only my 9999.9 seconds long
 - For the uploader tests, you need to reset the database for each test
+- For the downloader tests, you need to have the 3 sample songs on the database

 # Requirements